AnarchistKnight/MotionFlowMatching/README.md

 10. Inpainted Motion Samples
 Given the first 20 (head) and last 20 (tail) frames, the in-between 88 frames are generated to connect the head and tail.
+The given frames are painted in blue color, and the generated in-between frames are painted in red color.

 <div style="display: flex; flex-wrap: wrap; justify-content: space-around; align-items: flex-start;">
   <img src="inpainting/inpainting_1.gif" alt="Inpainting process 1" style="width: 40%; margin: 1%;">